krishnakrao/krishnakrao.github.io/_pages/about.md

 For a brief period between my bachelors and masters, I was a Wireline field engineer at Schlumberger in Northeast India where I designed, executed and delivered reservoir characterization projects.
 For my details about my education and professional experience, view my [CV](https://krishnakrao.github.io/cv/).

+{% include image.html url="/images/timespent.jpg" caption="What I spent my time on in the last 10 years." %}

 ### Research

 My research interests include understanding forest hydraulic health dynamics towards charecterizing wildfire risk and drought impacts on vegetation.
 To do so, I work across several scales - from plot-scale measurements to landscape-scale estimations.
 To know more about my research, check out my [publications](https://krishnakrao.github.io/publications/) or [talks](https://krishnakrao.github.io/talks/).